KIPAC/computing/lsf_examples/README.md

 ```
 #BSUB -u <email address>
 #mail at start
-#BSUB -N
+#BSUB -B
 #mail at end
-#BSUB -B
+#BSUB -N
 ```

-3) You can run over any cores like this
+3) You can run over any set of cores like this
 ```
 #BSUB -R order[slots]
 #BSUB -R span[hosts=-1]